Howling IV: The Original Nightmare: Production

-Shooting took place in South Africa.
+Harry Alan Towers had approached Howling series producer Steven Lane about a production deal in Africa as part of a tax shelter as many films were doing at the time.
+When the crew arrived in Africa, Towers had disappeared, much of what Towers had promised was not provided, and instead of a neighboring country, the crew was blindsided with the revelation that shooting would take place in South Africa.
+Additional problems arose due to director John Hough as according to both Lane and effects artist Steve Johnson, Hough often had no idea how to effectively capture the effects work or pace the film in an effective manner.
+Production began in November 1987 and principal photography was completed in January 1988.

 Music

-The film's theme song "Something Evil, Something Dangerous" was performed by Justin Hayward, lead singer of The Moody Blues.
+The film's theme song "Something Evil, Something Dangerous" was performed by Justin Hayward, lead singer of The Moody Blues which Variety called the film's "classiest element".

 Reception

+Variety gave the film a negative review, criticising the post-synced dialogue, pacing and the effects.
+The review took particular issue with the effect sequence in which Michael T. Weiss' character Richard Adams melts into a werewolf, saying the effects were "right out of The Devil's Rain and literally brings the film to a halt and is inappropriate".
 In Horror Films of the 1980s, author John Kenneth Muir rated it 1.5/4 stars.
 Scott Aaron Stine wrote in The Gorehound's Guide to Splatter Films of the 1980s that the film is "completely generic" and a rehash of the original.
 Mike Mayo, who wrote The Horror Show Guide: The Ultimate Frightfest of Movies, called it unsuspenseful and said the film's only connection to the series is its title.
 Craig J. Clark of The A.V.
 Club wrote the script, low budget, and poor special effects prevent the film from becoming suspenseful.

+Despite the poor reviews, Howling IV: The Original Nightmare sold well enough on home video that it was deemed viable for further sequels.

 Sequels

 Co-writer Clive Turner appears in the film as a tow truck driver.
 Turner also worked on the subsequent Howling V: The Rebirth, Howling VI: The Freaks and wrote and directed the seventh film in the Howling series, The Howling: New Moon Rising.